 From the beginning, Trello as a tool has been used to fuel Trello as a company.
-As a company that operates via a large remote workforce supporting 17 million users globally, it’s truly impossible to tell how Trello as a company could function without its own tool supporting collaboration and so much more.
+As a company that has operated as a large remote workforce for years, supporting over 50 million users globally, it’s truly impossible to tell how Trello as a company could function without its own tool supporting collaboration and so much more.

-By dogfooding our own product, we’re at the front line of testing, fixing bugs, and exploring the ins and outs of new features.
+By using our own product for internal processes and workflows, we’re at the front line of testing, fixing bugs, and gauging usability.
 We’re able to do so easily because using Trello is a core part of our company culture.

 In the words of Canadian intellectual Marshall McLuhan, for us, “the medium is the message.”
-What we do, how we do it, why, and where… these are all intertwined in Trello as a tool, a company, a team and a way to work.
+What we do, how we do it, why, and where, are all intertwined in Trello as a tool, a company, a team, and a way to work.

 As we told Zapier:

-"By running our entire business in Trello, not only does every team member benefit from our own product, but we each have a comprehensive understanding of it.
+"By running projects and aspects of the business in Trello, not only does every team member benefit from our own product, but we each have a comprehensive understanding of it.
 Our users' pain points are our pain points, and their delights are ours, too."